Feed The Green Bin

 Will the 40-pound weight limit apply to my food scrap cart?

 No, not for the county-issued cart.
 Additional containers should weigh less than 40 pounds.

-You said no meat, fat or dairy.
 What about leftovers that contain meat, oil, butter or cheese?

 What should I use to collect food scraps indoors?

 A large tub or plastic container is all you need, but if you prefer a food scrap specific container, check online or your local stores.
 You may also use compostable bags (with the BPI logo) or paper bags.
 Do not use plastic bags because they don't break down with the material.
 You can also make an easy indoor bin liner out of newspaper.

 How do I learn more about the new ARL pilot compost facility?

 Report from the mini food scrap collection pilot in Howard County.